RaduKostashchuk/job4j_todo/README.md

 It is task tracking application.

-User can create task by giving task description.
+User can create task by giving task description and category.

 Task status can be changed later by checkbox.